 Hard information.
-For a start, for purely logical reasons, iterated public announcement of any formula φ in a model \mathcal{M} must stop at a limit model $lim(\mathcal{M}, \varphi)$ where φ has either become true throughout (it has become common knowledge), or its negation is true throughout.31 This raises an intriguing open model-theoretic problem of telling, purely from syntactic form, when a given formula is uniformly "self-fulfilling" (the case where common knowledge is reached), or when "self-refuting" (the case where common knowledge is reached of the negation).
+For a start, for purely logical reasons, iterated public announcement of any formula $\varphi$ in a model $\mathcal{M}$ must stop at a limit model $lim(\mathcal{M}, \varphi)$ where $\varphi$ has either become true throughout (it has become common knowledge), or its negation is true throughout.
+This raises an intriguing open model-theoretic problem of telling, purely from syntactic form, when a given formula is uniformly "self-fulfilling" (the case where common knowledge is reached), or when "self-refuting" (the case where common knowledge is reached), or when "self-refuting" (the case where common knowledge is reached of the negation).
 Game-theoretic assertions of rationality tend to be self-fulfilling, as we shall see in Section 4 below.
 But there is no stigma attached to the self-refuting case: e.g., the ignorance assertion in the famous Muddy Children puzzle is self-refuting in the limit.
-Thus, behind our single scenarios, there is a whole area of limit phenomena that have not yet been studied systematically in epistemic logic.32
+Thus, behind our single scenarios, there is a whole area of limit phenomena that have not yet been studied systematically in epistemic logic.

-30Thanks to Alexandru Baltag for pointing out this feature to us.
+&lt;sup>32Thanks to Alexandru Baltag for pointing out this feature to us.